VinodAnbalagan/VinodAnbalagan/README.md

 # Welcome to My GitHub Portfolio

-I'm an aspiring IT professional passionate about transforming complex data into actionable insights.
+I'm an aspiring ML Engineer passionate about transforming complex data into actionable insights.
 With a strong foundation in programming and data analytics, I'm on a journey to build innovative solutions that make a difference.

-I'm actively pursuing opportunities in Web-Development, Cybersecurity, and Data Analytics, with a strategic focus on building expertise in Machine Learning and Data Science.
+I'm actively pursuing opportunities in Software-Development, Cybersecurity, and Data Analytics, with a strategic focus on building expertise in Machine Learning and Data Science.
 My approach combines theoretical knowledge with practical implementation through hands-on projects.

 - 📊 **Data Analysis**: Extracting actionable insights from data through Python, SQL, and visualization techniques.
 - 🧠 **Machine Learning**: Foundational concepts and experiments in model building and deployment.